Why it's important to only hire a registered/licensed private investigator.

 Tips to consider when hiring a private investigator.Following these simple guidelines will help you hire an investigator or agency or company that provides quality service.

-Check with PSiRA to ensure that they are registered, this can be done online at http://www.psira.co.za/psiraweb/Logon.do and simply enter the person's last name on the right-hand side under the heading, REGISTRATION ENQUIRIES.
+Check with PSiRA to ensure that they are registered, this can be done online at www.psira.co.za and simply INDIVIDUAL VERIFICATION on the right-hand side of the page.
 When the result is displayed look under the section that says SPECIALIZED COURSES this is where it must say, Private Investigator.
+But just because the person is registered as a private investigator does not give them the authority to practice as a private investigator, the company they work for also has to be registered.
+You can check company registration by BUSINESS VERIFICATION.
+Alternatively, you can also call PSiRA to check on a registration status at 086 133 3850.
 Our registration number is 2791975

-Ask the individual you wish to hire to provide a resume or personal dossier or view their LinkedIn profile.
+Ask the individual you wish to hire to provide a CV or personal dossier or view their LinkedIn profile.
 Evaluate the work history for relevant experience.
 Look for relevant experience as an investigator, length of time of that experience etc. Check for relevant education such as training in criminal justice, criminology, and forensic science.
 Also, look for special training and continuing education credentials.

 Agree on pricing upfront before hiring a private investigator.
 Discuss requirements for a retainer, hourly fees, flat fees, expense reimbursement, etc.